CrowdStrike/falcon-integration-gateway/fig/backends/cloudtrail_lake/README.md

 [cloudtrail_lake]
 # AWS CloudTrail Lake section is applicable only when CLOUDTRAIL_LAKE backend is enabled in the [main] section.

-# Uncomment to provide the Channel ID.
-Alternatively, use CHANNEL_ID env variable.
+# Uncomment to provide the Channel ARN.
+Alternatively, use CHANNEL_ARN env variable.
-#channel_id =
+#channel_arn =
 ```

 ### Developer Guide